voletiswaroop/call-api-redux/README.md

 # Getting Started with Call API app

-It's a simple app which shows the list of various data from API This App has built using:
+It's a simple react redux app which shows the list of various data from API This App has built using:

+- React Redux
 - React Hooks
 - Able to handle errors using via Error boundary
 - Light weight / Optimized code